Sairyss/domain-driven-hexagon/README.md

 ## Persistence models

 Using a single entity for domain logic and database concerns leads to a database-centric architecture.
-In DDD world domain model and persistance model should be separated.
+In DDD world domain model and persistence model should be separated.

 Since domain `Entities` have their data modeled so that it best accommodates domain logic, it may be not in the best shape to save in a database.
 For that purpose `Persistence models` can be created that have a shape that is better represented in a particular database that is used.
-Domain layer should not know anything about persistance models, and it should not care.
+Domain layer should not know anything about persistence models, and it should not care.

 There can be multiple models optimized for different purposes, for example:

 - Domain with its own models - `Entities`, `Aggregates` and `Value Objects`.
 - Persistence layer with its own models - ORM ([Object–relational mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping)), schemas, read/write models if databases are separated into a read and write db ([CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation)) etc.

 Over time, when the amount of data grows, there may be a need to make some changes in the database like improving performance or data integrity by re-designing some tables or even changing the database entirely.
 Without an explicit separation between `Domain` and `Persistance` models any change to the database will lead to change in your domain `Entities` or `Aggregates`.
 For example, when performing a database [normalization](https://en.wikipedia.org/wiki/Database_normalization) data can spread across multiple tables rather than being in one table, or vice-versa for [denormalization](https://en.wikipedia.org/wiki/Denormalization).
 This may force a team to do a complete refactoring of a domain layer which may cause unexpected bugs and challenges.
-Separating Domain and Persistance models prevents that.
+Separating Domain and Persistence models prevents that.

-**Note**: separating domain and persistance models may be overkill for smaller applications.
+**Note**: separating domain and persistence models may be overkill for smaller applications.
 It requires a lot of effort creating and maintaining boilerplate code like mappers and abstractions.
 Consider all pros and cons before making this decision.

 Example files:

-- [user.orm-entity.ts](src/modules/user/database/user.orm-entity.ts) <- Persistence model using ORM.
+- [user.repository.ts](src/modules/user/database/user.repository.ts) <- notice `userSchema` and `UserModel` type that describe how user looks in a database
-- [user.orm-mapper.ts](src/modules/user/database/user.orm-mapper.ts) <- Persistence models should also have a corresponding mapper to map from domain to persistence and back.
+- [user.mapper.ts](src/modules/user/user.mapper.ts) <- Persistence models should also have a corresponding mapper to map from domain to persistence and back.

-Alternative approach to ORM are raw queries or some sort of query builder (like [knex](https://www.npmjs.com/package/knex)).
-This may be a better approach for bigger projects than Object-Relational Mapping since it offers more flexibility and better performance.
+For smaller projects you could use [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) libraries like [Typeorm](https://typeorm.io/) for simplicity.
+But for projects with more complexity ORMs are not flexible and performant enough.
+For this reason, this project uses raw queries with a [Slonik](https://github.com/gajus/slonik) client library.

 Read more: